 [Child's Name]

-For reading an amazing [number] books in [time period, e.g., the past three months]!
-From adventure stories to science books, you explored new worlds and discovered new ideas with every page you turned.
-Your love of reading is truly inspiring, and you have earned the title of Reading Champion.
-Keep exploring -- the next great story is waiting for you!
+For reading [number] books in [time period]!
+From adventure stories to science books, you explored new worlds with every page.
+You have earned the title of Reading Champion.
+The next great story is waiting for you.

 [Date] | From your proud family

-- Frame it: A simple frame from a dollar store or craft shop turns a printed certificate into wall art.
-Letting the child choose where to hang it in their room gives them a sense of ownership and pride.
-Every time they see it on the wall, they are reminded of their achievement.
+- Frame it: A dollar-store frame turns a printout into wall art.
+Letting the child choose where to hang it gives them ownership.

 Create Your Certificate in Minutes

-The Award Certificate Creator app for iPhone makes it easy to turn any of these 15 ideas into a beautiful, professional certificate.
-Choose a template, customize the text, and print or share -- all in just a few minutes.
-The BGM preview feature even helps you set the mood for your mini ceremony!
+The Award Certificate Creator app for iPhone makes it easy to turn any of these 15 ideas into a finished certificate.
+Choose a template, type in your wording, and print or share.
+The BGM preview feature helps set the mood for your mini ceremony.